Sprouts

 Move generation works by pathfinding along the skeleton between every pair of nodes that could legally be connected (accounting for the three-connection limit).
 For each pair, the AI attempts to find a skeleton path first, then tries the relaxed pathfinder if that fails.
 Each successful path becomes a candidate move.
 The AI also considers self-connections (curves from a node back to itself) for nodes with two or fewer existing connections.

 The search uses minimax with alpha-beta pruning at two plies of depth.
+While Sprague-Grundy theory tells us a complete analysis is possible in principle, the branching factor is too large for full computation at game scale, so the AI relies on heuristic evaluation.
 The tricky part is that the search tree operates on abstract graph representations of the game state, but the actual moves need to be concrete pixel-level curves.
 The AI generates concrete curves, abstracts them into graph operations for the minimax evaluation, then returns the concrete curve of the best move for rendering.

 There's an opening book for the first few moves.
 Early-game strong plays in Sprouts are well-studied and don't need to be recomputed every time.